snap-stanford/snap-python/doc/source/reference/GenRewire.rst

 GenRewire
 '''''''''''

-.. function:: GenRewire (Graph, NSwitch, Rnd)
+.. function:: GenRewire (Graph, NSwitch, Rnd=TRnd)

 Rewires an undirected *Graph* by randomly rewiring its edges while keeping the degrees the same.